PavanRangani/docs/docs/prd/tax/tax.md

 - Grantor tax return before 2021 year, system alloows to change the `Grantor to` and `Grantor Filing status` either grantor to tax return is filed or not.
   - Suppose Trust `T1` has one disregarded entity tax return of 2021 where Ravi is added as a `Grantor to`.
 Ravi 1041 tax return of 2021 is already Filed.
 Now, if the user changes the Grantor Filing status from Disregarded entity to 1041, the system doesn’t show any error message even if the Grantor to tax return is already Filed.
 - Other details can be changed anytime.
+- For partenrship tax return, allows to change the form.
+  - If tax return is Filed, system allows to change.
+  - When form is changed, system will add/delete data which are N/A. For this, system shows error message.
+  - When form is changed from `Disregarded Entity` to `1065` or `1120-S`, system will auto delete tax components which are not applicable and system will generate empty federal tax return.
+  - When form is change from `1065` or `1120-S` to `Disregarded Entity`, system will auto delete Federal and state return which are not applicable.
+  - When form is change from `1065` to `1120-S`, system will auto delete tax components which are not applicable and system will generate empty Payment & Return summary.
+  - When form is change from `1120-S` to `1065`, system will auto delete Payments, Return summary and Tax compoennts which are not applicable.
 - If the user changes the `Where to send component` value, it will also change the `Where to send Notes` field of all components of that tax return.

 ### Archive